open-telemetry/oteps/0004-metric-configurable-aggregation.md

 There are questions about the value of the MIN and MAX aggregations.
 While they are simple to compute, they are difficult to use in practice.

 There are questions about the interpretation of HISTOGRAM and SUMMARY.
 The point of Raw statistics was that we shouldn't specify these aggregations because they are expensive and many implementations are possible.
 This is still true.
 What is the value in specifying HISTOGRAM as opposed to SUMMARY?
-How is SUMMARY different from MIN/MAX/COUNT/SUM?
+How is SUMMARY different from MIN/MAX/COUNT/SUM, does it imply implementation-defined quantiles?